IMMC-UWaterloo/ARCGen/README.md

 Biofidelity response corridors are commonly used to assess the performance of surrogates such as computational models or anthropomorphic test devices while capturing the variability of experimental data.
 ARCGen represents a generalized method for computing response corridors and the characteristic average of experimental data capable of accommodating most types of input signals, including experimental data that is time-based, cross-variable, non-monotonic, and/or hysteretic.
 ARCGen is distributed as a single MATLAB function.

 This document provides information on how to use ARCGen as well as a high-level overview of the methodologies that ARCGen uses.
-For a more detailed description of how ARCGen operates, please refer to Hartlen and Cronin (202x) (Under review).
+For a more detailed description of how ARCGen operates, please refer to Hartlen and Cronin (2022) (Under review).

 ARCGen is released under the open-sourced GNU GPL v3 license.

+# Dependencies

+ARCGen requires two MATLAB toolboxes
+- Optimization Toolbox: Required for signal registration
+- Parallel Computing Toolbox: (optional) Required to accelerate signal registration and corridor generation

+# Referencing

+If you use ARCGen in published research, please use the following citation in your research.

+Hartlen, D.C. & Cronin, D.S.
+(2022).
+"Arc-length Re-parametrization and Signal Registration to Determine a Characteristic Average and Statistical Response Corridors of Biomechanical Data."
+Frontiers in Bioengineering and Biotechnology, Vol and DOI to be added.

+Bibtex format:

+@article{Hartlen_Cronin_2022,
+  author =  "Devon C. Hartlen and Duane S. Cronin", title =   "Arc-length Re-parametrization and Signal Registration to Determine a Characteristic Average and Statistical Response Corridors of Biomechanical Data", year =    "2022", journal = "Frontiers in Bioengineering and Biotechnology", volume =   "XX",
+  DOI =      "10.3389/XXXX"
+}

+# Contributing

+If you find discover any bugs or issues, or would like to suggest improvements, please create an [issue on this github repostiory](https://github.com/DCHartlen/ARCGen/issues).
+You are invited free to submit pull requests to integrate fixes and features directly into ARCGen, although pull requests will be reviewed before integration.

+Anyone is free to fork ARCGen for thier own work, so long as you follow the requirements of the GNU GPL v3 license.

 # Usage
 ARCGen is distributed as a MATLAB function and makes extensive use of name-value pair arguments to define options.
 In its most basic, ARCGen can be run with the following mandatory inputs and outputs.
 While all mandatory and optional arguments are described below, more information is available in in-code documentation.